Frequently Asked Questions

 Am I required to enroll in a Physics or Chemistry course to fulfill the Physical Science pre-requisite?

 Yes, according to ASHA Standard IV, a Physical Science course is a course in the areas of either Physics or Chemistry.
 We do not accept any other science courses as fulfilling this requirement.
-Your course must have been offered through a Physics, Chemistry, or Physical Science department in order to be considered.

 I am in the process of completing my pre-requisite courses, can I still apply even though I have not finished the classes?